 After the demo, it was time to create my pizza; but as mentioned above, I had to wait until late the next day due to the smoking oven.
 When all was finally resolved, and the main kitchen graciously let me chuck my baking stone into one of their industrial ovens, I went to work.

 I originally wanted to create two pizzas, one a dessert-cheese plate type of pie consisting of caramelized apples atop a layer of frangipane overlapping with or topped with brie, but due to time constraints and an achy leg, I decided to just make my savory pizza.
-I wanted to invoke the colors and flavors of Fall, since it is Fall, and it is my favorite season, so I decided on roasted fall vegetables on top of a chevre-roasted garlic cream sauce with rosemary.
-Although the pizza already contained a cheesy base, I really didn’t think it would suffer with a mound or two of fresh mozzarella and a little shredded parmesan.
+I wanted to invoke the colors and flavors of Fall, since it is Fall, and it is my favorite season, so I decided on caramelized fall vegetables on top of a chevre-roasted garlic cream sauce with rosemary.
+Although the pizza already contained a base of cheese, I really didn’t think it would suffer with a mound or two of fresh mozzarella and a little shredded parmesan.
 A bit of chopped sage and rosemary was the final touch.

 Even though the dough didn’t brown or puff much (I don’t know if it was the recipe or the electric oven in the rec kitchen) , it was still quite flavorful and crispy/chewy.
 Most seemed to like it, although I prefer two other pizza dough recipes I’ve been using for years.

-When it comes to the roasted vegetable topping, remember, carrots and parsnips take longer to cook than potatoes and squash, so cutting them a little smaller than the potatoes and squash, or roasting them separately, would be a good idea.
+When it comes to the vegetable topping, remember, carrots and parsnips take longer to cook than potatoes and squash, so cutting them a little smaller than the potatoes and squash, or roasting them separately, would be a good idea.
 Unfortunately, due to unfamiliar surroundings, rushing, etc..I didn’t check the carrots and parsnips for tenderness, so they still had some bite to them on the pizza, which I didn’t like (unless you’re cravin’ a crudite pizza!).

 Below are Brian’s hands holding a slice perfectly still while I rapidly snapped photos.
 Any longer, and he may have keeled over.
 Thanks, Brian!